 - Create a page on the sfpta.org website for anti-racism and DEI resources for easy reference.

 - Commit to providing interpretation for district-wide meetings, and translating information that might go to units broadly (e.g. trainings, 411 meetings, etc.).

 - Don’t rush to structural solutions.
 We think this could become a committee, but it could also become a position on the Second District PTA board (specialist, chair, etc.).
 Be open and flexible.

-We may also want to conduct a needs assessment of our units at some point soon, to learn what you want and need, what issues you may need support in, and to ask principals what challenges they’ve experienced, etc.
+We also want to conduct and continue a yearly needs assessment of our units, to learn what you want and need, what issues you may need support in, and to ask principals what challenges they’ve experienced, etc.

 We are excited to be intentionally engaging in this work and expect to learn a great deal as we move through this process.